subsquid/docs/docs/cloud/reference/scale.md

 ## `dedicated:`

-Default: `dedicated: false`.
+Default: `dedicated: true`.

-By default, the service deployments are _collocated_ - that is, share resources with other deployments - and so the allocation of full resources is not guaranteed.
-With `dedicated: true`, the resources are reserved in advance.

-We recommend setting `dedicated: true` for all squids running in production.
+When a dedicated profile is used, the resources that the squid requests are reserved in advance. **This is the new/current default** and is the recommended profile for production squids.
 Squid deployment must be dedicated to be a subject of [SQD Cloud SLA](/cloud/pricing).

+By setting `dedicated: false` you can request for your deployment to be _collocated_ - that is, share resources with other deployments.
+The allocation of full resources is not guaranteed for collocated squids.

+All playground squids must use the collocated profile, that is, explicitly specify `dedicated: false`.

 ## `addons:`